 One difference between CV (or in general: the j(t) vs E(t) voltammetry) and EIS is to be emphasized here: EIS has a standardized output in the sense that it produces spectra that are independent on the actual form of potential or current perturbation by which they have been measured.
-In contrast, the results of voltammetry measurements do depend on the E(t) function (scan rates and turning potentials).
-However, appropriate transformations may yield functions which have lost their connection with the potential program by which they have been measured - that is, they result in PPI functions.
-The classical example for such a transform is the semiintegrated form of cyclic voltammograms of reversible redox couples, as demonstrated five decades ago [2].
-This is the archetype of the PPI representation of voltammograms taken in a broad potential range.
+In contrast,

-In principle, the same electric properties of a system can be determined either by a set of CVs taken with multiple scan-rates or from EIS measured in broad frequency range at multiple potentials.
-In this sense, CV and EIS are equivalents, and hence in ideal case one should be able to transform a set of CVs to another set of EIS and vice versa.
-In the same vein, from dEIS measurements both results (i.e. CV and EIS) should yield the same physical-chemical quantities as from complete sets of separate CVs or EIS.
+In principle, the same electric properties of a system can be determined either by a set of CVs taken with multiple scan rates or from EIS measured in broad frequency range at multiple potentials.
+In this sense, the methods CV and EIS are equivalents, and hence, in the ideal case, one should be able to transform a set of CVs to another set of EIS and vice versa.
+In the same vein, from dEIS measurements, both results (i.e., CV and EIS) should yield the same physical-chemical quantities as from complete sets of separate CVs or EIS.
 There exist numerous CV and EIS theories; however, only a few treat the two methods simultaneously with the aim of exploring the connections between them.
 A future task is to elaborate such theories.
-Two simple textbook cases might serve as illustration.
+Two simple textbook cases might serve as an illustration.